Chinese mathematics: Ming dynasty

 Instead, mathematical progress became focused on computational tools.
 In 15 century, abacus came into its suan pan form.
 Easy to use and carry, both fast and accurate, it rapidly overtook rod calculus as the preferred form of computation.
 Zhusuan, the arithmetic calculation through abacus, inspired multiple new works.
 Suanfa Tongzong (General Source of Computational Methods), a 17-volume work published in 1592 by Cheng Dawei, remained in use for over 300 years.
 Zhu Zaiyu, Prince of Zheng used 81 position abacus to calculate the square root and cubic root of 2 to 25 figure accuracy, a precision that enabled his development of the equal-temperament system.

-Although this switch from counting rods to the abacus allowed for reduced computation times, it may have also led to the stagnation and decline of Chinese mathematics.
-The pattern rich layout of counting rod numerals on counting boards inspired many Chinese inventions in mathematics, such as the cross multiplication principle of fractions and methods for solving linear equations.
-Similarly, Japanese mathematicians were influenced by the counting rod numeral layout in their definition of the concept of a matrix.
-Algorithms for the abacus did not lead to similar conceptual advances.
-(This distinction, of course, is a modern one: until the 20th century, Chinese mathematics was exclusively a computational science.)

 In the late 16th century, Matteo Ricci decided to published Western scientific works in order to establish a position at the Imperial Court.
 With the assistance of Xu Guangqi, he was able to translate Euclid's Elements using the same techniques used to teach classical Buddhist texts.
 Other missionaries followed in his example, translating Western works on special functions (trigonometry and logarithms) that were neglected in the Chinese tradition.
 However, contemporary scholars found the emphasis on proofs — as opposed to solved problems — baffling, and most continued to work from classical texts alone.

 Qing dynasty

 Under the Kangxi Emperor, who learned Western mathematics from the Jesuits and was open to outside knowledge and ideas, Chinese mathematics enjoyed a brief period of official support.
-At Kangxi's direction, Mei Goucheng and three other outstanding mathematicians compiled a 53-volume Shuli Jingyun [The Essence of Mathematical Study] (printed 1723) which gave a systematic introduction to western mathematical knowledge.
+At Kangxi's direction, Mei Goucheng and three other outstanding mathematicians compiled a 53-volume work titled Shuli Jingyun ("The Essence of Mathematical Study") which was printed in 1723, and gave a systematic introduction to western mathematical knowledge.
 At the same time, Mei Goucheng also developed to Meishi Congshu Jiyang [The Compiled works of Mei].
-Meishi Congshu Jiyang was an encyclopedic summary of nearly all schools of Chinese mathematics at that time, but it also included the cross-cultural works of Mei Wending (1633-1721), Goucheng's grandfather.
+Meishi Congshu Jiyang was an encyclopedic summary of nearly all schools of Chinese mathematics at that time, but it also included the cross-cultural works of Mei Wending (1633–1721), Goucheng's grandfather.
 The enterprise sought to alleviate the difficulties for Chinese mathematicians working on Western mathematics in tracking down citations.

-However, no sooner were the encyclopedias published than the Yongzheng Emperor acceded to the throne.
-Yongzheng introduced a sharply anti-Western turn to Chinese policy, and banished most missionaries from the Court.
-With access to neither Western texts nor intelligible Chinese ones, Chinese mathematics stagnated.